Sarkari Hi. Pra. Shaale, Kasaragodu, Koduge: Ramanna Rai

-It was declared a Blockbuster at the box office.
+The film was released on 24 August 2018 to positive reviews and was declared a success at the box office.

 In 2019, it won the National Film Award for Best Children's Film, at the 66th National Film Awards.

 Plot

-In the milieu of Kasaragod (a border district in Kerala having a large Kannada speaking population), where the language supremacy becomes the hothead matter.
+In the milieu of Kasaragod (a border district in Kerala having a large Kannada speaking population), the language supremacy becomes a hothead matter.
 A Kannada-medium Government-run Middle and High School, faces financial difficulties due to nonreceipt of money from the government officials.
 As a consequence, various expenses like books, uniforms, teachers' salaries, building repairs and extracurricular activities are virtually at a standstill.

 Nambiar, the righteous Principal is being harassed by a hostile and corrupt Government official, Balakrishna Panikker, who is hell-bent upon closing the school as he wants to establish the supremacy of Malayalam.
 In a moment of weakness, Nambiar is forced to sign on a government order without reading it, which declares that the building is unsafe and needs to be demolished.
-A group of students coming from normal middle class to poor background are bound by the common thread of learning in Kannada.
+A group of students coming from normal middle class to poor backgrounds are bound by the common thread of learning in Kannada.
 Their lives are thrown into turmoil when Panikker comes with a government order to physically close the school.

 They then decide to get a famous person to fight their case.
-Accordingly, they chance upon the name of one social worker in Mysore, Ananthapadmanabha in a newspaper.
+Accordingly, they chance upon the name of one social worker in Mysore (Mysuru), Ananthapadmanabha in a newspaper.
 They then journey to Mysuru to persuade Ananthapadmanabha to take up their case.
 In a hilarious twist, there are two Ananthapadmanabhas living next to each other and both these friends are at loggerheads over trivial issues.
-The boys are supposed to talk to Ananthapadmanabha.M but instead, end up talking to Ananthapadmanabha.P, who agrees to take up their struggle.
+The boys are supposed to talk to Ananthapadmanabha.M but instead, end up talking to Ananthapadmanabha P., who agrees to take up their struggle.

-With a lot of hope, they bring the 'famous' Ananthapadmanabha.P to Kasargod.
+With a lot of hope, they bring the "famous" Ananthapadmanabha P. to Kasargod.
 After initial skirmishes with Panikker, it appears that the boys are fighting a losing battle.
 There are many minor events that help in crystallizing a hitherto scattered struggle into a cohesive well-oiled movement.
 The parents of the children also get involved in the same under the leadership of Ananthapadmanabha.
 The culmination of this is a court scene under a sympathetic judge.
 Ananthapadmanabha, though not a lawyer himself, is allowed to argue on behalf of the students.

 Ananthapadmanabha exposes the machinations of Panikker, arguing that the pictures of the abandoned school are photoshopped and concludes the case triumphantly.
 Being involved with the kids makes him realize how lonely he was.
 He then decides to remain in Kasargod as a part-time teacher in the school.
 Realising his mistakes, Ananthapadmanabha M. visits the school and gives Ananthapadmanabha P. his best wishes.
 The film ends with a group photo of students, parents and teachers.